skale-me/skale/doc/skale-API.md

   on one parent partition.
 This is the case for example for `sortBy()` or `groupByKey()`.
 Data need to be exchanged between workers or *shuffled*, in order to complete the transformation.
-This introduces synchronization points which prevents pipelining.
+This introduces synchronization points which prevent pipelining.

 ### Pipeline stages and shuffles